apace100/origins-docs/docs/biome_conditions/temperature.md

 [Biome Condition](../biome_conditions.md).

 Checks for the temperature of a biome.
+Check [here](https://minecraft.fandom.com/wiki/Biome#List_of_Overworld_climates) for a list of biome temperature values.

 Type ID: `origins:temperature`